Skip to main content

 When you might want to buy a heat pump later

 If your home has comfort issues or challenges with ice dams.
-Ice dams and comfort issues may mean your home could use more weatherization.
-Quality insulation and air sealing make the biggest difference for a home's weatherization.
-These improvements can make your home more comfortable, save energy, and reduce the risk of ice dams.
-Pre-weatherizing your home carries big advantages when adding an heat pump.
-You may be able to buy a smaller sized unit, which saves money upfront, and have lower energy bills ongoing.
-Some heat pump incentives may even require your home to be weatherized for eligibility.
-For these reasons, we strongly recommend you make sure your home is weatherized before installing a heat pump.
-Schedule a low-cost energy audit if you want to learn more about your home’s weatherization.
+Ice dams and comfort issues may mean your home could use more weatherization before you install a heat pump.
+The best ways to improve your home’s weatherization are to invest in quality insulation and air sealing.
+These improvements make your home more comfortable, save energy, and reduce the risk of ice dams.
+Once your home is properly weatherized, you may be able to save money upfront on a heat pump (by installing a smaller sized unit) and save money ongoing (by having lower heating and cooling bills).
+Some heat pump incentives may even require that your home is weatherized beforehand to be eligible.
+Schedule a low-cost energy audit if you want to learn about your home’s current weatherization.

 Looking for more guidance?